 The body is the temple that God has given you to live your life on earth.
 It is up to you how you shape it, where you take it, and how you fill it.

 The body needs balancing between the mind and spirit as well.
 Your physical body needs the nutrients and exercise to maintain longevity to perform the actions you need to fulfill your calling and purpose.
-If you live to 120 honoring God in everything you do, can you image the amount of people that may have been saved by your actions throughout the years?
+If you live to 80, 90, or 100 years honoring God in everything you do, can you image the amount of people that will be saved by your actions throughout the years?

 1 Corinthians 6:19-20 NIV “Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
 You are not your own; you were bought at a price.
 Therefore, honor God with your bodies.”